“O EMMANUEL!” (DECEMBER 23)- A REFLECTION ON THE GREAT “O” ANTIPHONS FOR THE SECOND PART OF ADVENT

 The last of the seven Great “O” Antiphons for the second part of Advent which the Church addresses to Christ at Mass and at Vespers today goes thus:

-Dear friends in Christ, the title: “O Emmanuel” is identified with the “Son” prophesied by Isaiah to King Ahaz of Jerusalem: “Therefore the Lord himself shall give you a sign.
-Behold a virgin shall conceive, and bear a son, and his name shall be called Emmanuel.”
-(Isaiah 7:14).
-And in Isaiah 8:8, we read: “And the stretching out of his wings shall fill the breadth of thy land, O Emmanuel.”
-Thus, Matthew, when telling the story of Joseph, Mary’s husband, sees in Jesus’ birth the fulfilment of Isaiah’s prophecy (see Mt: 1:23).
+Dear friends in Christ, the title “O Emmanuel” is deeply rooted in the prophetic vision of Isaiah, who proclaimed to King Ahaz: “Therefore the Lord himself will give you a sign.
+Behold, a virgin shall conceive and bear a son, and his name shall be called Emmanuel” (Isaiah 7:14).
+The name “Emmanuel,” meaning “God with us,” signifies the intimate presence of God among His people.
+Further in Isaiah, we read, “And the stretching out of his wings shall fill the breadth of your land, O Emmanuel” (Isaiah 8:8), underscoring the omnipotence and encompassing presence of this divine figure.
+St. Matthew, inspired by the Holy Spirit, identifies the birth of Jesus as the fulfilment of Isaiah’s prophecy: “Behold, the virgin shall conceive and bear a son, and they shall call his name Emmanuel” (cf. Matthew 1:23).

 Shalom!